 You are going to love this series!
-Millie (who blogs at Real Food for Less Money) is a busy mom juggling alot.
-Yet, she pulled off a 10-day road trip eating pretty nearly 80% real food, and even more inspiring is that she wants to do it again next year!
+Millie (who blogs at Homespun Oasis) is a busy mom juggling alot.
+Yet, she pulled off a 10-day road trip eating pretty nearly 80% real food, and even more inspiring is that she wants to do it again next year! 🙂

 This post is part 1 of what we're calling her “Real Food On The Road” series.
 She shares how she planned and prepped for the road trip, including a very candid assessment of weak spots.
 Also check out Part 2 or the complete trip notes on her blog.
 Thanks, Millie! –Wardee